jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

 }
 ```

-Composite blocks are a special case that use pipeline syntax to chain blocks.
-For the scope of this RFC, chaining pipeline syntax should **stay possible in pipelines and composite blocks** while **composite blocks are also be able to contain block definitions**.
+Composite blocks are a special case that use a smiliar pipe syntax to chain blocks.
+For the scope of this RFC, chaining pipeline syntax should **stay possible in pipelines and composite blocks** while **composite blocks are also able to contain block definitions**.
 In a future enhancement (see Possible Future Changes/Enhancements), this should be split up with the introduction of packages (ref [RFC0015](../0015-multi-file-jayvee/0015-multi-file-jayvee.md)).

 #### 4. Allow only one DAG per pipeline
 - If a user creates two graphs in one pipeline, the pipeline definition becomes invalid